Who-Are-We-Now/What-is-Life/src/index.md

 It’s equally meaningful to talk about ancient life forms, like bacteria and archaea, co-existing alongside recent and far more complex ones, like humans—while recognizing that humans are, in a sense, nothing more than complex colonies of bacteria and archaea that have undergone a cascade of symbiotic mergers.

+{% chapter_opener %}
 ## Reproductive functions

-**While most biochemists have focused on understanding the particular history and workings of life on Earth, a more general understanding of life has come from an unexpected quarter: computer science.** The theoretical foundations of this surprising connection date back to two of the field’s founding figures: Alan Turing (1912–1954\) and John von Neumann (1903–1957).
+**While most biochemists have focused on understanding the particular history and workings of life on Earth, a more general understanding of life has come from an unexpected quarter: computer science.**

+The theoretical foundations of this surprising connection date back to two of the field’s founding figures: Alan Turing (1912–1954\) and John von Neumann (1903–1957).

-{% img 'turing' %}Interest in Turing’s life and work has surged in the past decade, in part because of an AI thought experiment he posed in a 1950 paper, “Computing Machinery and Intelligence.”[^16] In that paper, Turing proposed that the *appearance* of intelligence under human questioning and the *reality* of intelligence could not justifiably be separated; sustained and successful imitation *was* the real thing.
+Interest in Turing’s life and work has surged in the past decade, in part because of an AI thought experiment he posed in a 1950 paper, “Computing Machinery and Intelligence.”[^16] In that paper, Turing proposed that the *appearance* of intelligence under human questioning and the *reality* of intelligence could not justifiably be separated; sustained and successful imitation *was* the real thing.
 Hence the “Imitation Game,” now called the “Turing Test” in his honor.

+{% endchapter_opener %}

-Turing’s most important contribution to computer science came fifteen years earlier, though.
+{% img 'turing' %}Turing’s most important contribution to computer science came fifteen years earlier, though.
 After earning a degree in mathematics at Cambridge in 1935, he focused on one of the fundamental outstanding problems of the day: the *Entscheidungsproblem* (German for “decision problem”), which asked whether there exists an algorithm for determining the validity of an arbitrary mathematical statement.
 The answer turned out to be “no,” but the way Turing went about proving it ended up being far more important than the result itself.[^17]{% endimg %}

 {% img 'tapehead' %}Turing’s proof required that he define a general procedure for computation.
 He did so by inventing an imaginary gadget we now call the “Turing Machine.”
 The Turing Machine consists of a read/write head, which can move left or right along an infinite tape, reading and writing symbols on the tape according to a set of rules specified by a built-in table.